-According to the latest research by IHS Markit, the global market revenues from sales of intelligent ANPR devices are forecast to reach USD 800 million by 2022 and increase at a compound annual growth rate (CAGR) of 16.4%.
+According to the latest research by IHS Markit, the global market revenues from sales of intelligent ANPR devices are about to soar.
+Forecasts say that the market will reach USD 800 million by 2022 and increase at a compound annual growth rate (CAGR) of 16.4%.

 On a larger scale, the ANPR System Market — including Fixed, Mobile, Portable, Component (ANPR Cameras, Software, Frame Grabbers, Triggers), Application (Traffic Management, Law Enforcement, Electronic Toll Collection, Parking Management) — is also on a path of balanced growth for as long as 2023, according to a recent study by MarketsandMarkets.

 “The ANPR system market in 2016 was valued at USD 1.78 billion.
 It will likely reach USD 3.57 billion by 2023, at a CAGR of 9.74% between 2019 and 2023,” according to the 149-page report.

 “The traffic management application accounted for the largest market share in 2016.
 The increasing demand for ANPR systems in urban areas due to high traffic congestion is driving the growth of the ANPR system market for traffic management applications.
 The market for the electronic toll collection application is expected to grow at the highest rate between 2019 and 2023,” the report added.

 The increasing adoption of vehicles and stringent government regulations by various countries for implementing electronic toll collection systems is driving the growth of the ANPR system market.